mhanf/ShinyRating/README.md

 -   Compatible with bslib and optimized for Bootstrap 5
 -   Compatible with server validation of inputs based on shinyvalidate
 -   Large choices of icons from Fontawesome and Glyphicon
--   Easy definition of icon colors (Bootstrap 5 or Hex colors)
+-   Easy definition of icon size and colors (Bootstrap 5 or Hex colors)
 -   Possibility to add Bootstrap 5 colored Tooltips to icons
 -   Read only mode for rating input
+-   Hover capabilities for rating input
 -   Large choice of animations for icons when clicked from animate.css
 -   Possibility to define complex rules of icons coloration, size, animation and read only mode